- About SHS

 - Fees for Services

 Meningococcal disease is a serious, potentially fatal infection that most often causes severe swelling of the tissue around the brain and spinal cord (meningitis) or a serious blood infection (meningococcemia).

 Meningococcal meningitis is when the brain and spinal cord swelling is caused by the Neisseria menigitidis bacteria.

 Of these bacteria, Type B causes approximately 38 percent of the cases in Oregon and is the cause of the present outbreak at OSU.

 Early symptoms may be difficult to distinguish from the flu or an upper respiratory infection, or symptoms may appear suddenly and progress rapidly.

-If symptoms occur, the patient should not hesitate to contact their health care provider or go to the emergency room for sudden severe symptoms.
+If symptoms occur, contact your health care provider as soon as possible or go to the emergency room for sudden severe symptoms.

 The bacteria spread through the exchange of respiratory secretions during close, direct contact with an infected person.